info.StudioPintura@gmail.com

 Cast Study - in Clay

-In session now - Next session starts early November
+In session now - Through March 12

 Deep-dive into observation, measurements, and sculpture skills by copying an existing Plaster Sculpture in earth or plasticene clay.